 This is one of the core subjects of Key Stage 4 in the National Curriculum.
-The course is designed to educate you in the applied use of English language and therefore relevant not only in and of itself, but also to every other subject you take.
-Its aim is also to prepare you for life and to equip you in the skills of analysis and communication that you will need in your chosen career.
+The course is designed to educate you in the applied use of English language and therefore relevant not only in and of itself, but also to every other subject you take and in your adult and professional lives.